matthiasprobst/ssno/README.md

 If you want to integrate the ontology into your Python scripts, please find a corresponding library with the [SSNOlib](https://github.com/matthiasprobst/SSNOlib/).

+## Usage/Testing

+To play around with the ontology, you can use the [jupyter notebook](./examples/Tutorial.ipynb) provided in the repository.
+For this to work install the required packages via `pip install -r requirements-tutorial.txt`.

 ## Contribution

 Contributions are happily taken via issues in the repository.